-Q. What is the role and responsibility of the licensed nurse for medication reconciliation?
+Q. What is the role and responsibility of the licensed nurse in medication reconciliation?

-A. The process for reconciliation of medication is the responsibility of the prescriber.
-The prescriber may include a physician or an advanced practice registered nurse with prescriptive authority.
-It is important to remember that a licensed nurse is not authorized or approved to sign orders that must be reconciled with patient medication.
-Medication reconciliation is a formal process for creating the most complete and accurate list possible of a patient’s current medications and comparing the list to those in the patient record or medication orders.
+A. The prescriber is responsible for the process of medication reconciliation.
+A prescriber may be a physician, physician assistant, or an APRN with prescriptive authority.
+A licensed nurse is not authorized or approved to sign medication orders that have not been reconciled by the prescriber with the patient.
+Medication reconciliation is a formal process that creates a complete and accurate list of the patient’s current medications and compares the list to those in the patient record or medication orders.
 The purpose of reconciliation is to avoid errors that include but are not limited to transcription, omissions, duplication, dosing errors, or drug interactions.

-The suggested nursing procedure for admission medication reconciliation is the following:
+The suggested nursing procedure for medication reconciliation follows: